-Wow.
-This show is so cool, genuinely hilarious, brave and brilliant.
+Wow — this show is cool, genuinely hilarious, brave and extremely brilliant.

-bro'Town manages to superbly mix the laugh requirements of a sit-com with affectionate truths about living in 21st Century Aotearoa.
+bro'Town manages to superbly mix the laugh requirements of a sitcom with affectionate truths about living in 21st Century Aotearoa.
 It deals with difficult subjects: particularly racism, but also dodgy parenting, poverty, drugs, sexuality, God...the works!
-Characters include a poor Māori who does badly at school, a racist South African and a drunken Pacific Islander fixated on porn.
+The characters include a poor Māori who does badly at school, a racist South African, and a drunken Pacific Islander fixated on porn.

-bro'Town grew out of a stage play first produced by comedy ensemble the Naked Samoans in 1998.
-Producer Elizabeth Mitchell spent three years raising the finance to make the first series, which must have been huge considering each episode took up to six months to make, consisted of 16,000 drawings and used three animation studios (including one in Hyderabad, India).
+bro'Town grew out of a stage play produced by comedy ensemble The Naked Samoans in 1998.
+Producer Elizabeth Mitchell spent three years raising the finance to make the first series, which must have been huge considering each episode took up to six months to make, consisted of 16,000 drawings and often used three animation studios (including one in Hyderabad, India).

-bro'Town rated through the roof after premiering on TV3 in 2004; it went on to win Best Comedy at the NZ Screen Awards three years in a row.
-The show sold around the world and lasted five seasons.
-As a measure of its popularity, bro'Town attracted Simpsons-esque cameo appearances from Prime Ministers, Xena, newsreaders, sports stars (animated as themselves)...even Prince Charles popped up in Morningside.
+bro'Town rated through the roof after it premiered on TV3 in 2004.
+It won Best Comedy at the NZ Screen Awards three years in a row.
+It sold around the world and ran for five seasons.
+As a measure of its popularity the show has attracted Simpsons-esque cameo appearances from Prime Ministers, Xena, newsreaders, sports stars (animated as themselves)...even Prince Charles popped up in Morningside.

-bro'Town, with its sophisticated production values and Poly-saturated brazenness, represented a moving on from the comedy of Billy T James and the gentle provincialism of Footroot Flats.
-It mirrors a New Zealand more than able to laugh at itself and its flaws.
+bro'Town, with its sophisticated production values and Poly-saturated brazenness represents a moving on from the comedy of Billy T James and the gentle provincialism of Footroot Flats.
+It mirrors a New Zealand which is more than able to laugh at itself and its flaws.